When I Deny Jesus

 So, in a moment of doubt and disappointment, Peter chose to distance himself from Jesus.
 Distancing himself to the point of complete denial.

-To deny something is to declare it's untrue.
-To deny Jesus is to say with our words, thoughts or actions that we don't really believe the truth of Who Jesus says He is or what He says He’ll do.
+To deny something is to declare it is untrue.
+To deny Jesus is to say with our words, thoughts or actions that we don’t really believe the truth of who Jesus says He is or what He says He’ll do.

 How heartbreaking.
 For us.
 For Jesus.

-Dear Lord, You know my every weakness.
-You see my every failure.
-Yet You love me still.
-Thank You.
-Please forgive me for ever doubting You.
+Dear Lord, please forgive me for ever doubting You.
 Forgive me for denying You.
-I turn my gaze to You and proclaim today that You are the Christ.
+I turn my eyes to You and proclaim today that You are the Christ.
 The One my soul longs for.
-The One who suffered, so I wouldn't have to.
+The One who suffered so I wouldn’t have to.
 Give me relief from my unbelief.
-In Jesus' Name, Amen.
+In Jesus’ Name, Amen.

 TRUTH FOR TODAY: